alephgamma/RHCA-study-notes/4_EX380_study_notes.md

         mode: 0644
         path: /etc/motd
 ```
-4.x Clean up script(s) to restore the previous settings
+4.4.
+Clean up script(s) to restore the previous settings
 ```
 ```
 ## 5. Ansible and OpenShift

-### Purpose
-Use ansible with OpenShift modules

 ### Task
-Ensure OpenShift application runs and provides webpages
+Use ansible with OpenShift modules to deploy application and verify webpages are available

 ### Requirements
 * Playbook finishes